woodstockcs/custom-calculator/README.md

 ```

 ### Walkthrough
-1. Grab a blank sheet of scrap paper and make a table like you did in Algebra class to figure out a formula (function) that makes sense.
-It might look like this:
+1. Grab a blank sheet of scrap paper and make a table like you may have done in Math class to figure out a formula that makes sense. _This might be the hardest part of this project!
+Don't hesitate to ask for suggestions and help._ You paper might look something like this:
 ```
 I think the temp goes down 1 degree for every 1 windspeed, and goes up 1 degree for every 5% sun.